 The main ingredient for successful Salesforce implementation is effective Salesforce onboarding.
 There is no doubt that strategizing the onboarding process can be challenging but this process will determine the fate of your Salesforce implementation.

 It is no secret that Salesforce onboarding is a costly affair that also requires a lot of time and effort.
-That’s why it is important to plan the onboarding process well in advance and use tools and methods that can help you accelerate the onboarding process.
+That’s why it is important to create a Salesforce rollout plan and strategies for the onboarding process well in advance and use tools and methods that can help you accelerate the onboarding process.

 Before learning the salesforce onboarding mistakes, we have to acknowledge the fact that it is imperative for change enablers, and Salesforce Implementation partners to visualize or anticipate the potential mishaps that might occur, during the planning stage itself.